herraa1/msx-joyblue-v1/README.md

 ### Build2b

 > [!WARNING]
 > Build2b has NOT yet been tested!
+Use at your own risk!

 The Build2b is similar to Build2 but simplifies the BOM by using less different components.